gwylanscheeren/argonone_dietpi/README.md

 &nbsp;

 ## Install Argon ONE deamon and config
-Now the system is ready to run my customised (or the original) install script (changes denoted below) from argon to enable fan and button behaviour.
+Now the system is ready to run the install script.
+1st option is to use the last version known to be working.
+2nd option is to run the latest version directly from the Argon40 website.

-Run from terminal:
+### Run from terminal
+Option 1 Last version known to be working
 - `curl https://raw.githubusercontent.com/gwylanscheeren/argonone_dietpi/master/argon1.sh | bash`

-alternatively:
+Option 2 Latest version directly from Argon40 website
 - `curl https://download.argon40.com/argon1.sh | bash`

 &nbsp;